mbychkowski/video-encoding-on-google/docs/virtual-broadcast-truck.md

 ## Create the Sender instance

-The sender instance will boot with a startup script that downloads example footage and streams it to the Gateway instance.
+The Sender instance will boot with a startup script that downloads example footage and streams it to the Gateway instance.

 ### Add project metadata